 Shukraan Dina for welcoming us with such open arms!

-If you'd like to have dinner with Dina and her family check out our trip to Egypt that includes this incredible experience.
+If you'd like to have dinner with Dina and her family we will soon be launching a new trip to Egypt that includes this incredible experience.
 Give us a call at 800-345-4453 and talk to Sherry Howland, our Egypt director.

 Finally, the part you've all been waiting for, here's Dina's kushery recipe (serves 4).